OmkarArote/workshop-todo-native-mobile/BuildaReactNativeAppwithExpo.md

 ## Differences between React and React Native

-React Native is an entire platform that enables you to build native, cross-platform mobile apps, while React is a JavaScript library you use for constructing a high performing UI layer.
+Both React and React Native are open-sourced by Facebook.
+React Native is a framework that enables you to build native, cross-platform mobile apps, while React is a JavaScript library you use for constructing a high performing UI layer.
 The browser code in React is rendered through Virtual DOM, while React Native uses Native APIs to render components on mobile.

 Here are some broad differences between the two frameworks with examples:

 - **HTML Tags vs. React Native Components**: React Native uses native UI components instead of HTML -- here are some examples of translations.
 Many of these React Native components have more event handlers that require specific calling syntax, which you can read in detail here.